agustin04/CarRentalSearching/README.txt

 Communication package
 Contains the Interface API to make request to HotWire.

-Note: The RequestFactory was implemented to be used with Retrofit.
-It's currently not used.
+The RequestFactory was implemented to be used with Retrofit.

 Adapters Package